12/17/17

 I like the U.S. Factory Outlet in Tower Square and I'm glad they have it for the same reason I'm glad we have the Union Market.
 People who live downtown need these businesses as part of their neighborhood.
 If I want something ritzy, I can go to the flower shop in Longmeadow, it has a wonderful line of products.
 Everything is available someplace around Springfield.
 So, BusinessWest concludes, "the future of downtown as a retail center is dubious at best."
 That isn't the cynical Valley Advocate that said that.
 It was BusinessWest.

 I went to the Powell's Simon the Dog for Mayor rally and arrived at 1:30pm.
 I wore my orange suit.
 Socrates Babacas arrived just after me.
 Robinson the Valley Advocate photographer was there.
 He apologized for not getting my material to me, but said he would bring it by tomorrow.
-I gave him my card and said I'll be hom.
+I gave him my card and said I'll be home.
 Later he noticed me taking pictures and asked me to send him any with him in it.
 Brenda Branchini came with her little dog and I took her picture.

 The Powell's had a picnic table set up in their garage, which is quite tidy, with plenty of food, a cooler of soda and beer and a campaign themed cake.
 I took a bag of potato chips.
 I'd say the gathering peaked at 25 attendees around 3pm.
-A colorfully attired Tom Devine arrived with his friend Jordan Williams.
+A colorfully attired Tommy Devine arrived with his friend Jordan Williams.
 I asked Tom why I never see him driving, and he replied that he has his license, but since he doesn't own a car, has little opportunity to use it.

 The candidate was in the backyard with Karen posing for pictures as Robinson rolled around on the ground getting different angles.
 At one point Tom Devine gave a delightful campaign speech, full of humorous dog metaphors, cliches and puns.
 Afterward there were Simon for Mayor signs and I took one along with a Tim Ryan sign which I promised to put up in front of my house.
-After I left I tried to get my film developed at Walmart, but they said it was too late for today and I would have to drop them off tomorrow.
+After I left, I tried to get my film developed at Walmart, but they said it was too late for today and I would have to drop them off tomorrow.

 No comments: